cannlytics/cannlytics/docs/src/developers/development.md

 ## Introduction <a name="introduction"></a>

 The `cannlytics` package is the core module implementing cannabis analytics logic.
 The `cannlytics` module handles [database interactions](#data), [file management](#storage), [authentication and authorization](#authentication), traceability, data importing and exporting, and the logic for all workflows, such as certificate creation, item transfers, and publishing results.
 The `api` is the interface between the user application and the cannabis analytics logic of `cannlytics`.
 The `console` is the user application where user's can interface with the infrastructure, such as the database, and utilize the cannabis analytics logic.
 The `docs` provide information about the project and the `website` provides people with information about cannabis analytics.
+You can test the [console](https://console.cannlytics.com) with the following credentials.

+Email: test@cannlytics.com

+Password: dontpanic

 ## Installation <a name="installation"></a>